5 Steps to Letting Go of Love – Even as Your Heart is Breaking

-So when you have decided that the relationship is over cut him off.
-Block him on your phone, disconnect on social media, stay away from places where you know he will be.
+So when you have decided that the relationship is over, cut him off.
+Block him on your phone, disconnect on social media, and stay away from places where you know he will be.

 Why?
 Because what you need to do is break the addiction you have to this person, to change your habits.

 Think about Oreo cookies.
-You know how hard it is to eat just one?
+Do you know how hard it is to eat just one?
 It’s the same with your man.
-Even one point of contact can draw you back into his circle, the circle that you have decided that you are determined to break yourself out of.
+Even one point of contact can draw you back into his circle, the circle that you have decided you are determined to break yourself out of.

 So go no contact right away.
 It will make the process way easier!

 #3- Ask yourself what it is that you need to let go of.